tomislavzvonarek/LogIn/README.md

 # Log In
 Simple app for log in and retrieve data using JWT

-App is written in SwiftUI and uses Jason Web Token to retrive data from server
+App is written in SwiftUI and uses Jason Web Token to retrive data from server.
+Password can be saved using Apple's Keychain.